tangxin09/research-group-web/README.md

 - implemented some accessibility provisions such as `alt` tags for images and screen readers (`aria`)
 - renamed master to main (see [github/renaming](https://github.com/github/renaming))
 - removed "faculty" as being used for a single-PI lab website
+- added [lightbox][]
+- implemented a covers gallery on the publication page

 [Bundler]: https://bundler.io/
 [jekyll-seo-tag]: https://github.com/jekyll/jekyll-seo-tag